AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/freeform-analysis-visualizations.md

 ## Context menu {#right-click}

 Use the context menu (available through alternate select, for example, right-click when using a mouse) on a visualization header to access additional functionality for a visualization.
-Not all options are available for a visualizations.
+Not all options are available for all visualizations.

 ![Additional visualization settings with the right-click options displayed.
 Options are described in the next section.](assets/right-click.png)